ConvoyPanel/documentation/src/docs/project/support.md

 ### Community Support

-You may send your question in the [Discord community](https://discord.convoypanel.com).
+You may send your question in the [forum](https://github.com/ConvoyPanel/panel/discussions) or [Discord community](https://discord.convoypanel.com).